sciZer0/7/v/README.md

 * Hyde Park

 <i><b>
-The enormous benefit from voting, among others, is that the more tokens are being locked for voting, the less tokens in real circulation.
+The enormous benefit from voting, among others, is that the more tokens are being locked for voting, the less tokens in real circulation — and this is without using any inflating practice that, for example, traditional staking always does.

 From day one, on the Vote blockchain, there are 1,000,000 Voters and a lot of Automatic and Non-Automatic Proposals to vote.